sockethub/sockethub/packages/sockethub-platform-xmpp/API.md

 It will also check if the incoming AS object uses a @type which exists in the `@types` portion of the schema object (should be an array of @type names).

+**NOTE**: For more information on using the credentials object from a client, see [Sockethub Client](https://github.com/sockethub/sockethub/wiki/Sockethub-Client)

 Valid AS object for setting XMPP credentials: